dialoguemd/covid-19/src/regions/ca/info/ca-bc/reporting.md

-## British Columbia: Who should I contact if I think I have COVID-19?
+## British Columbia: What should I do if I think I have COVID-19?

-If you have symptoms such as fever, cough or difficulty breathing and have travelled outside of Canada or have been exposed to someone who has COVID-19, avoid contact with others.
-See a health care provider as soon as possible.
+Use the [self-assessment tool](https://bc.thrive.health/) to see if you need testing.

+If you have symptoms such as fever, cough, sore throat or sneezing, avoid contact with others and self-isolate at home for at least 10 days.
+While at home, take care of yourself by drinking lots of water and getting plenty of rest.
+After 10 days, if your temperature is normal and you feel better, you can return to your routine activities.
+Coughing may persist for several weeks, so a cough alone does not mean you need to continue to self-isolate for more than 10 days.

+If your symptoms worsen, for example you have mild shortness of breath, contact your health care provider or HealthLinkBC (8-1-1) at any time.
 If you are going to visit your health care provider, call them ahead of time so they can arrange for you to be assessed safely.
 Wear a mask in order to protect others.
-If you are unsure about what to do or have concerns or questions, contact HealthLinkBC (8-1-1) at any time or speak with your health care provider.

-When seeing a health care provider, please tell them:

-- Your symptoms
-- Where you have been travelling or living
-- If you had direct contact with animals (for example, if you visited a live animal market)
-- If you had close contact with a sick person, especially if they had a fever, cough or difficulty breathing.
+If your symptoms are severe, such as difficulty breathing (e.g. struggling to breathe or speaking in single words) or chest pain, call 9-1-1 or go to your nearest Emergency Department.

 ### I am a returning traveller, should I self-isolate or stay home from public spaces?